sphen13/munki-scripts/Solarwinds RMM - GruntWork/TR MSP Removal/README.md

-# Zoom Settings
+# RMM GW Killer _aka_ TR MSP Removal

-Package to manually remove Solarwinds RMM / Mac-MSP GruntWork / Munki / Watchman Monitoring
+Package to manually remove Solarwinds RMM / Mac-MSP GruntWork / Munki

 Although we have an automated way to trigger all these tasks it is sometimes necessary to remove all these components manually.
 This is the sledgehammer.